ViscousTests/website/content/docs/society/solving-societal-problems.md

 with this same line of thinking.
 I do admit there's a bit of a chicken-and-egg problem here :/.

+#### Nudging

+The book [Nudge](https://en.wikipedia.org/wiki/Nudge_(book)) explores one philosophy with which good policies can be crafted without impinging too much on individual liberty.

 #### Externality-based Policies

 Many societal problems are due to hard-to-track externalities of existing